 The best way to ensure Omega will adhere to your concrete is to remove all traces of any existing sealer and to mechanically remove all surface contamination by diamond honing/grinding the concrete to 200 grit.
-Physically honing away the top layer of concrete removes all traces of contamination that will affect Omega’s bond to the concrete, and it creates the optimal surface profile to ensure good adhesion.
+(You must wet grind – see this article.)
+Physically grinding away the top layer of concrete removes all traces of contamination that will affect Omega’s bond to the concrete, and it creates the optimal surface profile to ensure good adhesion.

 Bear in mind that abrasive honing will change the appearance of the concrete.
 Polished concrete, cement-cream finishes, troweled surfaces, acid stained, dyed, or glazed concrete will no longer look the same.
 Honing the surface will very likely open up pinholes in your concrete, and these should be filled in with cement grout before applying Omega.